8 Top Questions About Epinephrine Auto-Injectors Answered: Cost, Expiration, and More | MyFoodAllergyTeam

 4. Can You Use an Expired Epinephrine Auto-Injector?

-To ensure your safety, replace your epinephrine auto-injectors before they reach their expiration dates (the shelf life is usually about 18 months after manufacture).
+You may have wondered, “Does epinephrine expire?”
+The answer is yes.
+To ensure your safety, replace your epinephrine auto-injectors before they reach their expiration dates, which is usually about 18 months after manufacture.

-However, if it’s an emergency and the choice is between an expired epinephrine auto-injector and no dosage at all, the expired auto-injector is almost always the best pick.
-Epinephrine does decay quickly, but in 2018, during a shortage of epinephrine auto-injectors, the U.S. Food and Drug Administration approved a four-month expiration extension.
-However, do not use an expired epinephrine auto-injector if the liquid in the auto-injector is discolored.
+However, if it’s an emergency and the choice is between an expired epinephrine auto-injector and no dosage at all, the expired auto-injector is almost always the best option — as long as the liquid inside is clear.
+If the liquid is discolored or cloudy or contains particles, do not use it.
+Epinephrine does decay quickly, but in some cases, it may still provide benefit.
+During a shortage of epinephrine auto-injectors in 2018, the U.S. Food and Drug Administration (FDA) approved a four-month expiration extension.

 5. How Should You Store an Epinephrine Auto-Injector?

-Ideally, you should keep your epinephrine auto-injector at room temperature — 68 to 77 degrees Fahrenheit (about 20 to 25 degrees Celsius).
-Exposing epinephrine to heat for long periods of time is especially dangerous.
-A study found that leaving epinephrine auto-injectors in a hot car for 12 hours reduced the amount of epinephrine in the injection device.
+Ideally, you should keep your epinephrine auto-injector at room temperature — 68 to 77 degrees Fahrenheit (20 to 25 degrees Celsius).
+Avoid exposing it to extreme heat or cold, as temperature changes can reduce its effectiveness.
+A small study found that leaving epinephrine auto-injectors in a hot car for 12 hours reduced the concentration of epinephrine in the injection device.

-However, health care professionals recommend having your epinephrine auto-injector on you at all times — and life isn’t climate-controlled.
-Investing in an insulated medication case can keep your injectors cool even when you’re in the heat.
-Never put epinephrine auto-injectors directly into a refrigerator or freezer for cooling.
+However, healthcare professionals recommend having your epinephrine auto-injector on you at all times — and life isn’t climate-controlled.
+Investing in an insulated medication case can keep your injectors cool even in hot weather.
+Do not store epinephrine auto-injectors in the refrigerator or freezer, as this can also affect their effectiveness.

 6. Can You Use an Epinephrine Auto-Injector if It Accidentally Went in the Washing Machine?